coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Displaying symbolic notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command ``Notation`` has an effect both on the Coq parser and on the
+The command :cmd:`Notation` has an effect both on the Coq parser and on the
 Coq printer.
 For example:

 .. coqtop:: all